 / Katja`s deep love for music, especially electronic music started early.
 She lived in the heydays of Rave in Manchester, has an ongoing photo exhibition of the most important analog synthesizers, and is doing the photos for the infamous Golden Pudel Club for over 20 years.

 She created in 2016/2017 her "Ladyflash" exhibition celebrating the women she photographed in her career with over 100 Portraits in a gallery as part of the Reeperbahn Festival Hamburg.
 It has been featured on Arte TV Tracks, Groove Magazin, Musik Express and many more.

-Katja is hosting a party called „Kann denn Liebe Synthie sein?“ (Can Love Be Synth) since 7 years now at PAL/Moire where she also dj`s.
+Katja is hosting a party called „Kann denn Liebe Synthie sein?“ (Can Love Be Synth) since 9 years where she is dj`ìng and invites friends and artists.
 Together with Frank Husemann she creates full analog sounds at Synthesizerstudio Hamburg.

 She works regular for artists, developing photo ideas and visual content with labels, magazines and companies.